wp-plugins/paypal-ipn/readme.txt

 * Take a look at [this article I wrote covering the topic of general IPN testing and troubleshooting](https://www.angelleye.com/test-paypal-ipn/).
 I think it will help!

 == Changelog ==

+= 1.0.7 - 07.13.2015 =
+* Fix - Adds missing files that were keeping shortcodes from functioning properly.
+* Fix - Resolves a code logic conflict causing Adaptive Payments hooks to not be triggered.

 = 1.0.6 - 05.06.2015 =
 * Fix - Resolves a potential SQL injection vulnerability in the IPN filter logic.